 Submit NCUR Abstracts here.

-For CBS students, please list Dr. Jacob Moore (email@example.com, 612-624-9717) as the Undergraduate Research Office Coordinator.
-Need additional help with your abstract?
-Set up an Undergraduate Research Coaching appointment with Dr. Moore.
+For CBS Students, please list CBS Research Coorindator (firstname.lastname@example.org, 612-624-9717) as the Undergraduate Research Office Coordinator.

 CBS NCUR Funding Deadline: 11:59pm Sunday December 16th